GeoDaCenter/opioid-policy-scan/README.md

 The Policy Scan will be further developed as a data visualization product to characterize the multi-dimensional risk environment impacting the opioid crisis in the United States.

-For more information, please refer to the full [Data Documentation](https://docs.google.com/document/d/18NPWpuUfFTrKll9_ERHzVDmpNCETTzwjJt_FsIvmSrc/edit?usp=sharing).

 We welcome questions, comments or feedback through our [Request Form](https://docs.google.com/forms/d/e/1FAIpQLSd53yogyubGxepfwQymS_699DIGRpraSNaKb0PEPMl9rCo1Tg/viewform), or contact Susan Paykin at spaykin at uchicago dot edu.

+## Documentation
+Please refer to the full [Data Documentation](https://docs.google.com/document/d/18NPWpuUfFTrKll9_ERHzVDmpNCETTzwjJt_FsIvmSrc/edit?usp=sharing).

-## Team
+## Citation

-This toolkit was developed for the [Justice Community Opioid Innovation Network (JCOIN)](https://heal.nih.gov/research/research-to-practice/jcoin) by [Marynia Kolak](https://github.com/Makosak), [Qinyun Lin](https://github.com/linqinyu), [Susan Paykin](https://github.com/spaykin), Moksha Menghaney, and Angela Li of the [Healthy Regions and Policies Lab](https://voices.uchicago.edu/herop/) and [Center for Spatial Data Science](https://spatial.uchicago.edu/) at the University of Chicago.

-Please cite us with: Marynia Kolak, Qinyun Lin, Susan Paykin, Moksha Menghaney, & Angela Li.
+Marynia Kolak, Qinyun Lin, Susan Paykin, Moksha Menghaney, & Angela Li.
 (2021, May 11).
 GeoDaCenter/opioid-policy-scan: Opioid Environment Policy Scan Data Warehouse (Version v0.1-beta).
 Zenodo. http://doi.org/10.5281/zenodo.4747876

+## Team

+This toolkit was developed for the [Justice Community Opioid Innovation Network (JCOIN)](https://heal.nih.gov/research/research-to-practice/jcoin) by [Marynia Kolak](https://github.com/Makosak), [Qinyun Lin](https://github.com/linqinyu), [Susan Paykin](https://github.com/spaykin), Moksha Menghaney, and Angela Li of the [Healthy Regions and Policies Lab](https://voices.uchicago.edu/herop/) and [Center for Spatial Data Science](https://spatial.uchicago.edu/) at the University of Chicago.

 The University of Chicago serves as the JCOIN Methodology and Advanced Analytics Resource Center (MAARC),  providing data infrastructure and statistical and analytic expertise to support individual JCOIN studies and cross-site data synchronization.
 JCOIN is part of the NIH HEAL (Helping to End Addiction Long-term<sup>SM</sup>) Initiative.
 The [NIH HEAL Initiative<sup>SM</sup>](https://heal.nih.gov/) supports a wide range of programs to develop new or improved prevention and treatment strategies for opioid addiction.
 JCOIN conducts research to address gaps in Opioid Use Disorder (OUD) treatment and related service in a wide range of criminal justice settings, including jails, drug and other problem-solving courts, policing and diversion, re-entry, and probation and parole.

 ## Acknowledgements